The World Confederation for Physical Therapy (WCPT) expects its member organisations to:

 With each patient/client, physical therapists must undertake an examination/assessment to allow the development of a diagnosis.
 In light of the diagnosis and other relevant information about the patient/client and their goals, physical therapists determine the prognosis/plan of care and implement the interventions/treatment.
 When the goals have been achieved or further benefits can no longer be obtained, the physical therapist shall inform and discharge the patient/client.
 When the diagnosis is not clear or the required intervention/treatment is not within the realm of physical therapist practice, the physical therapist shall inform the patient/client and facilitate a referral to other professionals.

 Physical therapists shall not delegate to another health professional or support worker any activity that requires the unique skill, knowledge and judgement of the physical therapist.

-If the patient/client has been referred to the physical therapist by a medical practitioner and the treatment programme prescribed is not appropriate in the judgement of the physical therapist, then the physical therapist should consult with the referring medical practitioner.
+If the patient/client has been referred to the physical therapist by a medical or other practitioner and the treatment programme prescribed is not appropriate in the judgement of the physical therapist, then the physical therapist should consult with the referring practitioner.

 Physical therapists have the right to expect co-operation from their colleagues.

 Ethical principle 4